 Seasons of transition involve a lot of things I can’t control.
 Keeping my space clean, whether that’s my home, my bedroom, my car, or even my purse, relaxes me.
 Keeping these little parts of my life clean and organized help me feel a little more in control of my environment, which in turn helps me calm down enough to be more accepting of the things I can’t control.

 These are just a few things that have helped me stay grounded during my current time of transition, as well as in the past.
 Every transition, and every person, is different and will have different needs.
 Perhaps the best thing you can do is take the concept behind each of these ideas and fit that into your life.

-For example, singing represents fun and ‘me time,’ journaling represents self-reflection, and goal-setting represents focusing on my priorities.
-Maybe your value of fun won’t manifest itself as singing, but you could prioritize fun and self-reflection in other ways.
+For example, Singing represents fun and ‘me time,’ journaling represents self-relfection, and goal-setting represents focusing on my priorities.
+Maybe your value of fun won’t translate to singing, but very well might apply to another area of your life.